-During the year ended December 31, 2014, we funded investment purchases of approximately\$477.5 million and had eleven investments under contract to purchase as of December 31, 2014, for approximately \$50.5 million, which settled or are scheduled to settle after December 31, 2014.
+During the year ended December 31, 2014, we funded investment purchases of approximately \$477.5 million and had eleven investments under contract to purchase as of December 31, 2014, for approximately \$50.5 million, which settled or are scheduled to settle after December 31, 2014.
 We also received proceeds from sales and repayments of existing portfolio investments of approximately \$96.3 million including \$32.9 million in full prepayment and \$58.9 million in sales.
 Additionally, we had three investments under contract to sell as of December 31, 2014, for approximately \$3.0 million, which represents the contract sales price.
 The combined result of which increased our portfolio, on a cost basis, by approximately \$421.2 million, or 634.2%, and the number of portfolio investments by 43, or 65%, compared to the portfolio as of December 31, 2013.
 As of December 31, 2014, the largest investment in an individual portfolio company represented approximately 2.1% of our portfolio's fair value with the remaining investments ranging from 0.01% to 2.0%.
-The average investment in our portfolio investments, geographic regions, and industries.
-Further, our portfolio investment composition is comprised of 79.1% first lien debt securities, 18.0% securid lien debt securities, with the remainder in unsecured debt investments and equity investments.
+The average investment in our portfolio is approximately \$4.3 million or 0.9% of the total portfolio.
+As a result of the aforementioned transactions our portfolio has become increasingly diversified across individual portfolio investments, geographic regions, and industries.
+Further, our portfolio investment composition is comprised of 79.1% first lien debt securities, 18.0% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
 First lien debt securities have priority over subordinated or other unsecured debt owed by the issuer with respect to the collateral pledged as security for the loan.
-Due to the priority of first lien investments.
+Due to the priority of first lien investments, these generally have lower yields than lower priority, less secured investments.

 During the year ended December 31, 2013, we made investment purchases of approximately \$57.9 million and had 9 investments under contract to purchase as of December 31, 2013 for approximately \$8.8 million, which settled after December 31, 2013.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$16.6 million including \$7.1 million in full repayment and \$7.7 million in sales and had no investments under contract to sell as ofDecember 31, 2013.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$16.6 million including \$7.1 million in full repayment and \$7.7 million in sales and had no investments under contract to sell as of December 31, 2013.